invertedtomato/zeta/README.md

 ```
 This means that if receivers incur any form of delay receiving updates, they will always receive the latest update for each topic.

-## What happens if a client connects after a value is published
+## What happens if a client connects after a value is published?
 The server will automatically retransmit the latest value for each topic.

 You can stop this from occuring by publishing a NULL on a topic: